Make your money work harder

 If you hold a fixed-term regular saver, check the terms before closing your current account.

-Many regular savers are linked to a specific current account and may close automatically if you switch.
+Many regular saver accounts are linked to a specific current account and may close automatically if you switch.
 Others will cut your interest rate if you close the account before the term ends, which could cost you money.

 If your saver is close to maturing, it may make sense to wait before switching.
 But if you’ve only recently opened it, moving now could still work – particularly if the new bank offers a similar or better rate.